Celebrating Over 80 Years of Nursing Education

 In 1934, Providence Hospital School of Nursing strengthened its nursing education program with the University of Washington and met the requirements that led to a degree of Bachelor of Science in Nursing.
 The first class to finish under this program received their degrees in 1937.
 Students still had the option of completing only the diploma requirements and graduating from Providence Hospital School of Nursing.

-In 1948, Seattle School became Seattle University so the nursing school became Seattle University School of Nursing.
+In 1948, Seattle College became Seattle University so the nursing school became Seattle University School of Nursing.
 In February, 1953, the Seattle University School of Nursing basic collegiate program was approved by the National League for Nursing (NLN), making it the second University in the State of Washington to receive this honor.
 Convinced that experience on nights and weekends did not optimize student learning, Seattle University became the first School of nursing in the nation to eliminate night and weekend clinical experiences in the 1950's.
 The American Journal of Nursing requested and published an article explaining this innovative program.

 Today the College of Nursing resides in the completely renovated historic Garrand Building at the center of campus.
 This building, the oldest on campus, was the original site of Seattle College.
 It is located between the Administration and Casey buildings with entrances on the south and east sides.
 The building houses the Dean's office, faculty offices, and several conference rooms.
 A rededication of the building was held on December 8, 1994, with Archbishop Thomas Murphy officiating at a morning mass.
 In Fall 2003, the School of Nursing officially changed it's name to the College of Nursing reflecting the growth and complexity of its programs of study.
 Through the years, students and faculty have been important contributing members of this community.